|

 5 Febuary 1826 and had a son, Anastacio Romero, on 21 April 1831.
 Anastacio is my great-great-great grandfather.
 His father

 Tomas was the grandson of Jose Maximo Alanis, yet another military man who assisted in escorting the pobladores.
-He actually
+He ended

-ended up owning land here in the Los Angeles area which later became known as the affluent town of Westwood, home to the campus
+up owning land in the Los Angeles area that later became occupied by Westwood, UCLA, Holmby Hills and Bel Air.

 |